supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 When you make changes to your files, Git will record the changes in the local repository.
 You can select the changes that you want to commit by staging them.
 Commits are always made against your local Git repository, so you don't have to worry about the commit being perfect or ready to share with others.
 You can make more commits as you continue to work and push the changes to others when they are ready to be shared.

-Git commits consists of the following:
+Git commits consist of the following:

 - The file(s) changed in the commit.
 Git keeps the contents of all file changes in your repo in the commits.
 This keeps it fast and allows intelligent merging.
 - A reference to the parent commit(s).
 Git manages your code history using these references.